JuliaMath/Roots.jl/doc/roots.md

 The bracketing methods suggest a simple algorithm to recover multiple
 zeros: partition an interval into many small sub-intervals.
 For those that bracket a root find the root.
 This is essentially implemented with `fzeros(f, a, b)`.
-The algorithm has problems with zeros that don't cross the
-$x$-axis and zeros which bunch together.
+The algorithm has problems with non-simple zeros (in particular ones that don't change sign at the zero) and zeros which bunch together.
 Simple usage is often succesful enough, but a graph should be used to assess if all the zeros are found:

 ```